 A 3-masted iron barque.
 Per 1 & 2 (data), 3 (Miramar, link, you now must be registered to access).
 186.5 ft. long, (56.8 metres long perpendicular to perpendicular).
 Built for Joseph Steel & Son (or Sons), of Liverpool.
 But may first have been registered (Jan.
 25, 1871) in the name of H. F. Swan, of Newcastle.
 In 1904, the vessel was sold to Gaetano Olivari, of Italy, likely of Genoa.
 No change of vessel name.
 Miramar indicate that the vessel was reduced to a lighter in 1915, while an expired eBay item stated that the vessel was scrapped that year at Genoa.
 WWW data about the vessel is most modest.
 Can you help with more?
 Another image perhaps?

 First the Lloyd's Register ('LR') record.
 So far as I can see, the vessel is not LR listed as Mecca.
 It is LR listed as Livorno, owned by Lloyd Italiano, in 1876/77 (but the LR edition of 1877/78 is not available to the webmaster).
 LR of 1879/80 notes that the vessel's name had been changed from Livorno to Bengala but did not list either name.
 It is LR listed, as Bengala, from 1880/81 thru 1889/90.
-For a number of years, LR stated that the vessel had been built by Clark but corrected the reference to Iliff, Mounsey & Co. in 1886/87.
+LR first references the vessel as being built by Iliff, Mounsey & Co. in 1886/87.

 An 'Iliff' number